-Homes in Houston, Austin, Dallas/Fort Worth, San Antonio, Corpus Christi, the Texas Panhandle and Oklahoma are especially susceptible to damage caused by Nature, considering our area gets hit with droughts, flooding and everything in between.
+Homes in Houston, Austin, San Antonio, Corpus Christi and the Texas Panhandle are especially susceptible to damage caused by Nature, considering our area gets hit with droughts, flooding and everything in between.
 These conditions wreak havoc on your home’s foundation.
 But how do you know if your home’s foundation needs repair?
+Get in touch with us and we can let you know if your house foundation needs repair.
 Here are a few signs:

 1. Stairstep brick cracks:

 When you see cracks between the bricks and mortar spanning from the slab up through the brick, it could be the first visible sign of foundation issues.
 Micro fractures start small and spread over time reflecting a compromise in the structural integrity of the wall.

 Most of the time, vertical cracks that run straight along your sheetrock mean loose tape on the joints, but if the cracks run diagonally along windows, doors or in the middle of the room, then that could be a sign of a much more serious foundation issue.